DeepRegNet/DeepReg/demos/unpaired_us_prostate_cv/README.md

 ## Application

-Transrectal ultrasound (TRUS) images are acquired from prostate cancer patients.
+Transrectal ultrasound (TRUS) images are acquired from prostate cancer patients during image-guided procedures.
+Pairwise registration between these 3D images may be useful for intraoperative motion modelling and group-wise registration for population studies.
-Registering

 ## Data